moneytree/aws-glue-packager/README.md

 ## What does it package?

-Given a main python file it will create a wheel file which contain the following:
+Given a main python file it will create a Wheel package file which contains the following:

-- Pipfile dependencies from a Pipfile in the same directory as the main file.
+- If a Pipfile is present in the main .py file's directory, its dependencies.
-- Other python files in the same directory as the main file.
+- Other .py files from the main .py file's directory.
-- Any packages discoverable by [setuptools find_namespace_packages](https://setuptools.pypa.io/en/latest/userguide/package_discovery.html#finding-namespace-packages) from the same directory as the main file.
+- Any packages discoverable by [setuptools find_namespace_packages](https://setuptools.pypa.io/en/latest/userguide/package_discovery.html#finding-namespace-packages) from the main .py file's directory.

-Afterwards it will create a wheel file with a name like `deps-1.0-py3-none-any.whl`, but this name may vary depending on the python version and platforms the dependencies support.
+The Wheel package will have a filename like `deps-1.0-py3-none-any.whl`.
+This name will vary depending on the Python version and platforms your dependencies support.

-## Using wheel packages in AWS Glue jobs
+## Using the Wheel package in your AWS Glue job

 To use the package first upload it to S3.
-Then include the s3 url as a parameter to your glue job.
+Then include the S3 object URI as a parameter to your Glue job.
-The parameter is different depending on if the job is a python shell or a glue ETL job.
+The parameter is different depending on the type of Glue job this is.

-**Python Shell Parameter:** `--extra-py-files`
+* If the job type is `pythonshell`, use `--extra-py-files`.

-**Glue ETL Parameter:** `--additional-python-modules`
+* If the job type is `glueetl`, use `--additional-python-modules`.

 ## Disclaimer